 …God sent the angel Gabriel to Nazareth, a town in Galilee, to a virgin pledged to be married to a man named Joseph, a descendant of David.
 The virgin’s name was Mary.
 The angel went to her and said, “Greetings, you who are highly favored!
 The Lord is with you.”
 Mary was greatly troubled at his words and wondered what kind of greeting this might be.
 But the angel said to her, “Do not be afraid, Mary; you have found favor with God.
 You will conceive and give birth to a son, and you are to call him Jesus.
 He will be great and will be called the Son of the Most High.
 The Lord God will give him the throne of his father David, and he will reign over Jacob’s descendants forever; his kingdom will never end.”
 “How will this be,” Mary asked the angel, “since I am a virgin?”
 The angel answered, “The Holy Spirit will come on you, and the power of the Most High will overshadow you.
 So the holy one to be born will be called the Son of God.
-Luke 1 : 26-35
+Luke 1 : 26-35 (NIV)

 Luke’s book opens with an explanation for his recording of the gospel.
 He speaks of things that have been fulfilled.
-This bible study is written with these “things” in mind.
+This Bible study is written with these “things” in mind.
 Every story told in the Old Testament is an echo of the story of Christ condescending to the earth incarnate.
 Everything in the Old Testament is but a prophecy of the things to come with the birth of Christ as a baby in a manger.
-And, everything fulfilled in the gospels will become clear in complete and perfect fulfillment in the Book of Revelations.
+And, everything fulfilled in the gospels will become clear in complete and perfect fulfillment in the Book of Revelation.
 God has a plan.
 We are all part of his plan and his story.

 You are to call him Jesus.
 The New Testament is written in Greek.
 As we read this account in the English translation, we miss so much of the impact of the words spoken by Gabriel.
 Mary and her Jewish community spoke Hebrew.
 The name Mary hears from God’s holy angel is the word “yeshua” which literally means “salvation.”
 God is literally saying, “You are to name him Salvation.”
 Gabriel also visits Mary’s betrothed, Joseph, a mere carpenter.
 Listen carefully to what Gabriel tells Joseph:

 An angel of the Lord appeared to Joseph in a dream and said, "Joseph son of David, do not be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.
 She will give birth to a son, and you are to give him the name Yeshua, because he will save his people from their sins.”
-Matthew 1:21
+Matthew 1:21 (NIV)

 Throughout Israel’s history, the Jews have been enslaved and oppressed by other nations: Egypt, Babylon, and Assyria.
 For a short time, the nation of Israel enjoyed its freedom under the kingship of Saul, David, and Solomon, but for most of its troubled existence it has been subservient to a larger and stronger governing ruler.
 At this time, in the lifetime of Mary and Joseph, the Jewish people are under the control of Rome.
-These visits of the heavenly angel, Gabriel to the earthly Mary and Joseph connect and bring into fruition God’s beloved nation’s struggle for its freedom and salvation.
+These visits of the heavenly angel, Gabriel, to the earthly Mary and Joseph, connect and bring into fruition God’s beloved nation’s struggle for its freedom and salvation.

 Mary and Joseph are not the first to be visited by the angel of the Lord.
 Months prior an encounter occurred inside God’s holy temple between Gabriel and Zechariah, a Jewish priest.
 The miraculous birth of John the Baptist is announced:

 Then an angel of the Lord appeared to him, standing at the right side of the altar of incense.
 When Zechariah saw him, he was startled and was gripped with fear.
 But the angel said to him: “Do not be afraid, Zechariah; your prayer has been heard.
 Your wife Elizabeth will bear you a son, and you are to call him John.
 He will be a joy and delight to you, and many will rejoice because of his birth, for he will be great in the sight of the Lord.
 He is never to take wine or other fermented drink, and he will be filled with the Holy Spirit even before he is born.
-Luke 1: 11-15
+Luke 1: 11-15 (NIV)

-This angel standing before Zechariah has stood in the very presence of God!
-He has been sent to deliver a holy message from the Lord.
+This angel standing before Zechariah has stood in the very presence of God; he has been sent to deliver a holy message from the Lord.
 He comforts this mere human who is frightened at what he is beholding.
 As a priest, Zechariah is familiar with the angelic host through the stories of his people.
 He knows about the cherubim outside of the Garden of Eden.
 He knows the story of the two angels who traveled with the Lord to destroy the cities of Sodom and Gomorrah.
 He knows the story of the angel who stopped Abraham as he drew back his knife to slay his beloved son, Isaac.
 He knows of the Angel of Death.
 He knows of the Archangel Michael who visited Daniel.
 Angels are messengers of righteous discipline.
 But this angel Gabriel brings news of wonder: … many will rejoice because of his birth, for he will be great in the sight of the Lord. …he will be filled with the Holy Spirit even before he is born.
 This angel is ushering in John, the cousin of Jesus, the Jew’s yeshua.
 This angel is bringing good news to God’s beloved weary nation of Israel and ultimately to a broken world.

 In the beginning God created the heavens and the earth…God saw all that he had made, and it was very good.
 And there was evening, and there was morning—the sixth day..
 Thus the heavens and the earth were completed in all their vast array.
-Genesis 1: 1, 31-2:1
+Genesis 1: 1, 31-2:1 (NIV)